xaviergh/gps-sensor/README.md

 # gps-sensor

-Small geolocated sensing datalogger board for movement sensing
+Small geolocated sensing datalogger board for movement sensing.

 The design is based on the [Adafruit Feather M0 Adalogger](https://www.adafruit.com/product/2796) and the insights from [PaulZC](https://github.com/PaulZC).